ucdavisdatalab/workshop_python_basics/_sources/chapters/01_python-basics.md

 A _path_ is a list of directories that leads to a specific file or directory on a file system (imagine giving directons to someone as they walk through the file system).
-We use forward slashes `/` to separate the directories in a path, rather than commas or spaces.
+Use forward slashes `/` to separate the directories in a path, rather than commas or spaces.
 The root directory includes a forward slash as part of its name, and doesn't need an extra one.